Boomaa23/open-ds/README.md

     * Easily modifiable for updated protocol years

 ## Setup
-Download the stable jar from [here](http://phptest123.byethost24.com/cdn/open-ds.jar).
-There are no install prerequisites besides having a Java installation with [JDK 11](https://www.oracle.com/java/technologies/javase-downloads.html) or newer.
+Download the stable jar from [here](http://ncocdn.cf/software/open-ds.jar) and run.
+There are no prerequisites besides having a Java installation with [JDK 11](https://www.oracle.com/java/technologies/javase-downloads.html) or newer.

-If you run into issues, ensure the following criteria are met:
+If you run into issues, ensure that you are running a 64-bit installation of either Windows 7/8.1/10 or UNIX (Linux) kernel version 2.6.35 or greater.

-* Windows
-    * Windows 7, 8/8.1, or 10
-* UNIX (Linux)
-    * Linux kernel version greater than 2.6.35
-    * [`iwlist`](https://linux.die.net/man/8/iwlist), [`test`](https://linux.die.net/man/1/test), and [`cat`](https://linux.die.net/man/1/cat) are all runnable
-    * [`sysfs-class-power`](https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-class-power) accessible without root user access
+If there are still issues present, please report it on the "Issues" section of the GitHub [here](https://github.com/Boomaa23/open-ds/issues) and it will be resolved as soon as possible.

 ## License
 OpenDS may be used without restriction for the purpose of testing robots by teams and individuals, but is copyrighted material and cannot be redistributed.